Cheetah's Home Page

 Playing tug-the-stick (I'm extremely tenacious)

-Chasing squirrels, cats, foxes, my Kongs and anything that runs and is smaller than me
+Chasing squirrels, cats, foxes, my Kongs and anything that runs and is smaller

 Playing hide-and-seek with my pack members